Girolamo Savonarola: Friar

 In the convent, Savonarola took the vow of obedience proper to his order, and after a year was ordained to the priesthood.
 He studied Scripture, logic, Aristotelian philosophy and Thomistic theology in the Dominican studium, practised preaching to his fellow friars, and engaged in disputations.
 He then matriculated in the theological faculty to prepare for an advanced degree.
 Even as he continued to write devotional works and to deepen his spiritual life, he was openly critical of what he perceived as the decline in convent austerity.
 In 1478 his studies were interrupted when he was sent to the Dominican priory of Santa Maria degli Angeli in Ferrara as assistant master of novices.
 The assignment might have been a normal, temporary break from the academic routine, but in Savonarola's case, it was a turning point.
 One explanation is that he had alienated certain of his superiors, particularly fra Vincenzo Bandelli, or Bandello, a professor at the studium and future master general of the Dominicans, who resented the young friar's opposition to modifying the Order's rules against the ownership of property.

 In 1482, instead of returning to Bologna to resume his studies, Savonarola was assigned as lector, or teacher, in the Convent of San Marco in Florence.
 In San Marco, fra Girolamo (Savonarola) taught logic to the novices, wrote instructional manuals on ethics, logic, philosophy and government, composed devotional works, and prepared his sermons for local congregations.
 As he recorded in his notes, his preaching was not altogether successful.
 Florentines were put off by his foreign-sounding Ferrarese speech, his strident voice and (especially to those who valued humanist rhetoric) his inelegant style.

 While waiting for a friend in the Convent of San Giorgio, he was studying Scripture when he suddenly conceived "about seven reasons" why the Church was about to be scourged and renewed.
-He broached these apocalyptic themes in San Gimignano, where he went as Lenten preacher in 1485 and again in 1486, but a year later, when he left San Marco for a new assignment, he had said nothing of his "San Giorgio revelations" in Florence.
+He broached these apocalyptic themes in San Gimignano, where he went as Lenten preacher in 1485 and again in 1486.
+A year later, when he left San Marco for a new assignment, he had said nothing of his "San Giorgio revelations" in Florence.